-Audio threat to fly plane into US Capitol for death of Iranian general sent to NY air-traffic controllers
+National Security Officials briefed on threat to fly plane into US Capitol to avenge death of Iranian general

 The threat referred to the slain Iranian general killed in a U.S. airstrike last year

-National security officials said authorities have been briefed about a threat sent Tuesday to air-traffic controllers in New York that a plane will crash into the Capitol in Washington.
+Senior national security officials said they have been briefed about a threat that a plane would crash into the Capitol in Washington D.C. on Wednesday, but told Fox News that the threat did not seem to be "credible."

-"We are flying a plane into the Capitol on Wednesday," according to an audio recorded threat obtained by CBS News.
+"We are flying a plane into the Capitol on Wednesday," an audio recording of the threat sent to air traffic controllers in New York, obtained by CBS News, said.
 "Soleimani will be avenged."

-It referred to Qassem Soleimani, the Iranian general killed in Iraq last year in a U.S. airstrike ordered by President Trump.
+The threat referred to Qassem Soleimani—the Iranian general killed in Iraq last year in a U.S. airstrike ordered by President Trump.
 American officials deemed Soleimani -- the head of Iran's Islamic Revolutionary Guard Corps' elite Quds Force -- as dangerous as the Islamic State and held him responsible for the deaths of hundreds of U.S. troops.

-Iran has vowed revenge for the Jan.
-3, 2020 killing.
-At the time, Iran retaliated with an airstrike of its own on a military base in Iraq, resulting in concussions for up to 100 U.S. troops.

 A national security official told Fox News that "relevant agencies" were briefed on Tuesday's incident and that "while it is possible it is a hoax, it is being taken seriously."